dialect-rs/manual/src/ch01-02-installation.md

 ## Pre-compiled binaries

 An executable binary for linux x86 operating systems is available for download on the [GitHub Releases page][releases].
-Download the binary for your platform and add the directory of the executable to your `PATH`.
+Download the binary and add the directory of the executable to your `PATH`.
+For some calculations (like the computation of cube files), the environment variable `DIALECT_SRC_DIR` must be set to the path to the DIALECT source code.
+Thus, the DIALECT code from github is also neccessary.

 [releases]: https://github.com/dialect-rs/DIALECT-rs/releases